Key Messages and Talking Points

 Bullying Prevention and Awareness Facts

 - The time is now to recognize that bullying has gone on too long, and too many have suffered as a result.

-- One out of every four students will be bullied this year, chances are this is happening to someone you know and care about.
+- More than one out of every five students will be bullied this year, chances are this is happening to someone you know and care about.

 - Bullying is a communitywide issue that must no longer be ignored or thought of as a rite of passage.